Naniyule/gallery/README.md

 ### Executing program

 - Run it locally from the index.html file.
-- You can also access it from the gitlab page --
+- You can also access it from the RENDER page -- https://gallery-rkb6.onrender.com/

 ## Authors